pravins02/site2/_pages/teaching.md

 nav_order: 2
 ---

+For up to date information on my involvement in teaching please check [the teaching website of the machine learning group in Freiburg](https://ml.informatik.uni-freiburg.de/teaching)

 During the time of my PhD studies at the university of Freiburg, I have been involved in teaching in the following courses:

     2022: Teaching Assistant: Automated Machine Learning